European Regulation on Privacy and Electronic Communications

 The ePrivacy Regulation regulates the use of electronic communications services within the European Union and is intended to replace the Directive on Privacy and Electronic Communications (Directive 2002/58/EC).
 The ePrivacy Regulation is primarily aimed at companies operating in the digital economy and specifies additional requirements they need to meet in relation to the processing of personal data.

 On this website, CMS presents key information on the ePrivacy Regulation and the status of the legislative process.
 We explain in particular the scope of application of the ePrivacy Regulation and deal in detail with the hotly debated topic of tracking.

 ePrivacy Regulation – current status and timescale

 Originally, the ePrivacy Regulation was intended to apply from 25 May 2018 together with the General Data Protection Regulation (GDPR).
 Unlike with the GDPR, however, the EU states have not yet been able to agree on the draft legislation, and negotiations on the ePrivacy Regulation are still ongoing in 2019.

 On 10 January 2017, the EU Commission presented the first draft of the ePrivacy Regulation; on 26 October 2017, the EU Parliament adopted an amended draft and voted in favour of negotiations with the Commission and the Council of the European Union (trilogue negotiations).
-On 5 December 2017, the then EU Council presidency published its own draft.
-The most recent draft by the current EU Council presidency is the version of 22 February 2019, which is still under discussion.
+On 5 December 2017, the then EU Council presidency published its own draft, which was followed by further drafts.
+The Romanian presidency presented its draft on 22 February 2019; the latest drafts of July this year and most recently of 4 October 2019 were produced by the current Finnish presidency of the Council.
+These drafts are still being negotiated in the Council.
 Accordingly, there is as yet no authoritative draft text available.

 ePrivacy Regulation - chronological overview